 For patients with hyperhidrosis, it can be a struggle.
 They may find that they sweat so much it drips uncontrollably or soaks clothes like socks and shirts within a short period.
 It can be distressing, especially for younger patients.

-While there are ways to treat and reduce the cause and symptoms of hyperhidrosis, what works for one patient may not have successful results with another.
-Thankfully, there are many different options you can available to help address excessive sweating.
-At the Bengtson Center for Aesthetics & Plastic Surgery, we offer two treatment options for sweat reduction: Botox® injections and miraDry®.
+While there are ways to treat and reduce the cause and symptoms of excessive sweating, what works for one patient may not have successful results with another.
+Thankfully, there are many different options for excessive sweating Grand Rapids area residents can utilize.
+At the Bengtson Center for Aesthetics & Plastic Surgery, we offer two treatment options for hyperhidrosis:

-When considering any type of cosmetic treatment, talking to an expert like Dr. Bengtson or any incredible team member can be a good starting point.
+When considering any type of cosmetic treatment, talking to an expert like Dr. Bengtson, Dr. Alfonso or any incredible team member can be a good starting point.

 We will provide an honest and knowledgeable opinion on your aesthetic needs and how you can best achieve your goals.
 For patients seeking sweat reduction, we can discuss the pros and cons of the different options and weigh the best to suit your needs and lifestyle.

 By reducing excessive sweating, our treatments offer patients the ability to have an improved quality of life, where they aren’t constantly worried about sweating through their clothes or being in stressful settings.
-In addition to calming excessive sweating, the benefits of sweat reduction include peace of mind, improved comfort and confidence, and better hygiene!
+In addition to calming excessive sweating, the benefits of a Grand Rapids sweat reduction treatment include peace of mind, improved comfort and confidence, and better hygiene!